newrelic/marlowe/README.md

      ....

-The columns can be in any order, but must include `timestamp`, `transaction` and one of `frontend` or `backennd`.
+The columns can be in any order, but must include `timestamp`, `transaction` and one of `frontend` or `backend`.
 They can include additional per-event dimensions which may be utilized in some experiments as alternatives to `transaction`.

 For details on the format, refer to the [readme.md](data/readme.md) file in the data directory.